 Once the water lines are off, you can take a closer look to see why your water heater is leaking from the bottom.

-What causes your water heater leaking from the bottom?
+What causes your water heater to leak from the bottom?

 Here are the places you want to inspect.